kisinga/Dukahub/docs/customer-features/inventory-and-stock.md

 ## Inventory & Stock Management

-This guide explains how Dukahub helps you **track what you have, where it is, and how it moves**, in language that matches daily retail operations.
+This guide explains how Dukarun helps you **track what you have, where it is, and how it moves**, in language that matches daily retail operations.

 ---